ljmartin/molrec/README.md

 - [x] show that optimizing for wide vs long is equivalent or not equivalent. complete 22-01-2020 _It is better to do long_!
 - [ ] ~~determine what sklearn ranking loss returns in the event of a zero-vector~~ Not relevant for mean rank or p@k.
+- [ ] decide on the ultimate scoring function. p@k? mean rank of test labels?
+What about inspection bias?
 - [ ] compare `label correlation`, `implicit-bpr`, `implicit-als`, and `lightfm-warp`, `lightfm-bpr` algorithms using time-split.
 Must output figures and data.
 - [ ] calculate number of known negatives (if any) predicted by best technique from above
 - [ ] upload large dataset and parsing script